 Test it and see how far it travels!!

 *Supply Notes: I like the wheels from Teacher Geek – these pair with 5mm / .2″ dowels.
 They work well and are a lot cheaper than the other options… though they smell bad for some reason.
-I have most often used these 1.5 inch wheels, and occasionally these.
+I have most often used these 1.5 inch wooden wheels, and occasionally these.
+I’ve just discovered some plastic wheels and axles I plan to try.
 Those links are Amazon Affiliate links (I get a small referral fee if you click on those links and then buy something) but you can find similar wheels at Michael’s or other craft stores.
 You could cut your own wheels from cardboard.
 I don’t do this because if I have 36 kids making a car in one day, that’s 144 wheels I’d have to cut!
 Or, you could probably use plastic or metal lids glued to dowels.
 You’d just have to be sure that the dowel was centered on the wheel so it would roll smoothly.